 One of the most embarrassing parts of a Georgia DUI second offense conviction is that you may be required to have your name, photo, and address as well as the details of your arrest published in your local paper.
 You are responsible for the $25 notice fee.

-The DUI lawyers at Kohn & Yager have successfully handled numerous Georgia DUI second offense charges.
+The DUI lawyers at The Turner Firm, LLC have successfully handled numerous Georgia DUI second offense charges.
 For a free case evaluation, please contact our law office today.